nodejs/node/doc/api/net.md

 * `options` {Object}
   * `fd` {number} Used to specify a numeric file descriptor of an existing socket.
-Defaults to `null`
+Defaults to `null`.
   * `allowHalfOpen` {boolean} If `true`, allows the socket to be in a "half open" state.
-Defaults to `false`
+Defaults to `false`.
   * `readable` {boolean} If `fd` is specified, setting `readable` to `true` allows data from the socket to be read.
-Defaults to `false`
+Defaults to `false`.
   * `writable` {boolean} If `fd` is specified, setting `writabl` to `true` allows data to be written to the socket.
-Defaults to `false`
+Defaults to `false`.

 Construct a new `net.Socket` instance.